-For SMEs working on business revitalization, we have provided support that enables SMEs suffering from increasing debts to establish management improvement plans utilizing the Guidelines for Business Revitalization, etc. of SMEs, and provide support for the creation of management improvement plans.
-To ensure the smooth business succession of SMEs, we further promoted the use of the Business Succession Checkup and promoted the Supply Chain Business Succession Initiative, which was developed to arouse awareness of the importance of smooth business succession, not only in-house, but throughout their supply chains.
+To ensure smooth business succession by SMEs, we actively supported the formulation of business succession plans by customers and promoted the Supply Chain Business Succession Initiative, which was developed to arouse awareness of the importance of smooth business succession, not only in-house, but throughout their supply chains.

-As a result of these efforts, loans to SMEs totaled 1.3 trillion yen in FY2022, and the outstanding loan amount as of the fiscal yearend was 8.3 trillion yen.
+As a result of these efforts, loans to SMEs totaled 1.1 trillion yen in FY2023, and the outstanding loan amount as of the fiscal yearend was 7.8 trillion yen.

-Through our Credit Insurance Programs, to facilitate the smooth flow of funds to cope with COVID-19 and rises in prices, we offered financial support to SMEs facing harsh business environments by appropriately accepting insurance on Safetynet Guarantees, and more.
-To reduce the burden of repayment on SMEs due to the end of the deferment period of loans with virtually no interest and no collateral by private financial institutions, we have provided financing support by accepting insurance on COVID-19 Refinancing Guarantees since January 2023.
+Through our Credit Insurance Programs, in addition to responding to the increased demand for debt refinancing due to the impact of the COVID-19 pandemic, we offered financial support to SMEs facing harsh business environments by appropriately accepting insurance on Safety-net Guarantees in order to facilitate the smooth flow of funds to cope with price hikes and the 2024 Noto Peninsula Earthquake, etc.

+We also started underwriting insurance for credit guarantee programs that provide customers with the option to not provide a management guarantee, supporting active business development.
 Furthermore, in close cooperation with 51 Credit Guarantee Corporations in Japan, we worked on providing information contributing to the reinforcement of support for business establishment, management, and revitalization for those Credit Guarantee Corporations as well as understanding the financial movements associated with SMEs.

-Due to these efforts, insurance acceptance for credit guarantees in FY2022 totaled 7.7 trillion yen, and the total underwriting balance was 40 trillion yen.
+As a result of these efforts, insurance acceptance for credit guarantees totaled 9.5 trillion yen in FY2023, and the outstanding insurance amount as of the fiscal year-end was 36.6 trillion yen.